-IVRs can be configured to use one or multiple data collectors, depending upon the requirement.
+You can configure the IVR to use one or multiple data collectors, depending upon the requirement.
 This example incorporates the use of the digits and RESTful collector.

-Configuring the IVR is made up of the following procedures:
+To configure the IVR, complete the following procedures:

-- · Configure the digits collector on page 11
+- Configure the digits collector on page 11

 - Configure the RESTful collector on page 12

-- Configure IVR handling on page 14
+- · Configure IVR handling on page 14

 - Configure exception handling on page 15